Updated on: November 26, 2024

 It’s also great that all settings come with helpful explanations, so you never feel lost using CyberGhost’s Mac app.
 And I like the Smart Rules feature, which lets you personalize VPN connection preferences — like setting up the VPN app to automatically connect to a desired server and open a specific app on launch, for example.

-The VPN also comes with strong security features, including RAM-only servers, perfect forward secrecy, and full leak protection.
-There’s also Content Blocker, which protects you from shady sites.
+The VPN also comes with Content Blocker, which protects you from shady sites.
 However, I think it’s a shame that CyberGhost is missing split-tunneling on its macOS app (ExpressVPN and Private Internet Access both have it).

 CyberGhost’s macOS app is also good for streaming.
-It has dedicated streaming servers optimized to work with 50+ streaming platforms, including Netflix, BBC iPlayer, and Amazon Prime.
+It has dedicated streaming servers that can access 50+ streaming platforms, including 15+ Netflix libraries, BBC iPlayer, and 5+ Amazon Prime libraries.
 It also provides access to dedicated gaming servers that are optimized to provide you with smooth, stable gaming sessions.

 Bottom Line:

 CyberGhost VPN has a simple, well-designed macOS app.
-Its interface is one of the easiest to use, it provides really good internet speeds for fast file sharing and streaming, and it has top-notch security features.
+Its interface is one of the easiest to use, it can access lots of different libraries of top streaming sites, provides really good internet speeds for fast file sharing and streaming, and it has top-notch security features.
 CyberGhost offers a lengthy 45-day money-back guarantee for its yearly plans.

 Read the full CyberGhost VPN review